- This event has passed.

 Culture Night @ IMRO | Line-up Announced | New Addition Katie Laffan

 September 22, 2017 @ 6:00 pm - 9:30 pmFree

 Meet The Music Managers with Ken Allen, Joe Clarke & David Rowell

-Live Music from ZALI and I Draw Slow and just announced, Culture Night Trailblazer Ambassador Katie Laffan
+Live Music from ZALI, I Draw Slow and just announced, Culture Night Trailblazer Ambassador Katie Laffan